'Royal' Anglesey, William and Kate's island of love

 And should those meals lack a little flavour, they can sprinkle on a little Anglesey Sea Salt.
 Its producers claim it is "making its way onto the menus of top restaurants throughout the world".

 Jane Blakey, the chair of the Anglesey Tourism Association, unsurprisingly described it as a wonderful place to live.

 "I think we are custodians of what there is here and are very lucky to preserve and keep this beautiful place," she said.

 She added that tourism was key to the island, which offered the bustle of towns such as Beaumaris or Llangefni, as well as areas of "breathtaking scenery" and "solitude".

-As if that were not enough, she called the people of Anglesey "very warm and welcoming."'Thrilled to bits'
+As if that were not enough, she called the people of Anglesey "very warm and welcoming."